huggingface/blog/npc-gigax-cubzh.md

 [Gigax](https://github.com/GigaxGames/gigax) is the platform game developers use to run **LLM-powered NPCs at scale**.

-Gigax has fine-tuned large language models for NPC interactions, **using the "function calling" principle.**
+Gigax has fine-tuned (trained) large language models for NPC interactions, **using the "function calling" principle.**

 It's easier to think about this in terms of input/output flow: